zdSMU22/javascript-quiz/README.md

 * The game terminates when all questions are answered or the timer reaches 0

 * When the game is over the player is able to enter their intials and see score

+I am still working on getting this to work but decided to submit what I have.
+Screenshot and links will be updated on completion.